CompuTec/computec-docs/docs/wms/administrator-guide/catch-weight.md

 Note that the created packages are just for information purposes – they are not as fixed as Storage Units.
 In the Batch Number Transactions Report (opened from the context menu on Goods Receipt PO), you can see that one Batch with total quantity was recorded.
 To check the specific package records, go to CompuTec WMS → Whs.
 Info → Batch/Serial Info and choose the suitable Batch:

+Click [here](https://www.youtube.com/shorts/lJHc8UuSsT8) to know more.

-### Using weight scales
+### Using Weight Scales

 If CompuTec WMS has weight scales integrated, it is possible to set inventory quantity based on their measurements.
 To do this, click the IUoM field (Qty KG in our example) and the weight button (highlighted).
 The IUoM field will be filled with the weighted value:

 ![Weight](./media/weight.webp)

-The field can be automatically filled in with the actual scale weight measurement upon clicking the Save icon if the Weight Scale auto-complete quantity option is checked in Custom Configuration.
+The field can be automatically filled in with the actual scale weight measurement upon clicking the Save icon if the [Weight Scale auto-complete quantity](../administrator-guide/custom-configuration/custom-configuration-functions/common.md) option is checked in Custom Configuration.

-### Average quantity per DUoM
+### Average Quantity per DUoM

 It is possible to set the number of units and total quantity.
-Saving documents like this will create units with an average quantity per unit.
+Saving documents like this will create units with an [average quantity per unit](https://www.youtube.com/shorts/w_7l1lH6eTs).

 This option can be used, e.g. when a user is sure about weight of each of the units but has a different weight per unit than the units set in SAP Business One (in our example, it is set that one pcs has 10 KG).

-#### Indivisible rest
+#### Indivisible Rest

 If the quantity cannot be divided evenly between DUoMs, the Catch Weight option will add indivisible rest to one of the units.
 E.g., if there are three boxes and 10 kilograms, the mechanism will create two boxes with 3,333333 kg and one with 3,333334 (when there are six decimal places set in the system):